 Tonight, my father had to drag me back into the house after asking me if I planned to spend all night in the barn.
 I chuckled at his comment, even though I was tempted to make my bed right inside the stall.

 He’d respected my wishes and instead of a celebration, and one of Hop Sing’s brightly lit birthday cakes, my father gave me a gift I will cherish forever—the king of all horses—a majestic black stallion.
-I’d only seen one other animal in my entire lifetime that compared to the magnificent beauty of this horse.
+I’d only seen one other animal in my entire life that compared to the magnificent beauty of this horse.

 I still have a vivid memory, as clear as if it was yesterday, of standing at my bedroom window, watching, but not believing the events taking place at the corral down below.
 My father had instructed Adam to let the stallion go—to send him back off to the herd.
 The horse I’d captured alone and brought home—the animal I wasn’t allowed to keep.